 What is defamation per se?

 Defamation per se is a statement that is so obviously harmful that the plaintiff does not need to prove actual damage.
 These statements are presumed to be harmful.
-Defamation per se often arises in the employment context because statements about people’s character for truthfulness i.e., that someone is a liar and statements about people’s ability to carry out their trade or profession i.e., that someone is incompetent qualify.
+Defamation per se often arises in the employment context because statements about people’s character for truthfulness, for example, that someone is a liar and statements about people’s ability to carry out their trade or profession i.e., that someone is incompetent qualify.

 What are some examples of workplace defamation?